Teaching the elements of digital citizenship to students

 In the classroom, students should learn that everyone has basic rights to privacy, security, and freedom of speech.
 Thus, students have a responsibility to use digital technologies in a responsible manner, treating others as they themselves wish to be treated.

-2. Digital safety and security
+2. Practice digital safety and security

 Today’s digital natives may be less aware than previous generations of potential dangers online.
 As such, it’s vital they learn about digital safety and security.